-Cardiovascular Disease (CVD), an umbrella term encompassing an array of disorders affecting the heart and blood vessels, is the leading cause of death worldwide and a significant burden on global healthcare.

-Early detection and monitoring of CVDs is crucial as it allows the identified conditions to be treated and appropriate medical precautions to be established.
+Cardiovascular Disease (CVD), an umbrella term encompassing an array of disorders affecting the heart and blood vessels, is the leading cause of death worldwide and a significant burden on global health care.(World Health Organisation (WHO), 2021) Early detection and monitoring of CVDs is crucial as it allows the identified conditions to be treated and appropriate medical precautions to be established.
 Due to the wealth of physiological information derived from the heart's electrical signal, electrocardiography is among the most effective diagnostic tools available to aid clinicians in the fight against CVD.
-Although once restricted to clinical settings, integrating EKG functionality into portable devices allows healthcare professionals to continuously monitor cardiac function remotely over extended periods.
+Although once restricted to clinical settings, integrating ECG functionality into portable devices allows healthcare professionals to continuously monitor cardiac function remotely over extended periods.
 The ambulatory approach is compelling and is becoming increasingly valuable in diagnosing and managing cardiac arrhythmias, including atrial fibrillation (AF), which manifest infrequently and inconsistently.

-Being able to accurately extract the relevant physiological information from patients amidst the background noise of a non-clinical, unstable environment is vital to ensure no further increases in burden to the clinical pathway.
-Electrocardiogram (EKG) signals are characterized by five key features (P, Q, R, S and T waves) pertaining to the direction of electrical signal propagation through the heart at various stages of the cardiac cycle (Figure 1).
-Variations in characteristic waveform morphology, orientation and frequency can indicate various cardiac conditions, such as arrhythmias and ischemic heart disease, among others.
-Computer-aided EKG algorithms that process, interpret and autonomously diagnose cardiac abnormalities have emerged as powerful tools to support manual diagnosis by specialists.
+(Sana et al., 2020) Being able to accurately extract the relevant physiological information from patients amidst the background noise of a non-clinical, unstable environment is vital to ensure no further increases in burden to the clinical pathway.

-The QRS complex, which represents ventricular depolarization, is the most prominent waveform in the EKG and the easiest for algorithms to detect due to its high amplitude.
-Accurate and reliable algorithmic detection of the QRS complex is crucial.
-It serves as the basis from which: a) other characteristic waveforms (P & T waves) in the EKG can be identified, and b) critical diagnostic parameters can be derived.
-The efficient and accurate extraction of the latter is essential as such information acts as the foundation from which more complex algorithms can be constructed.
+Electrocardiogram (ECG) signals are characterized by five key features (P, Q, R, S and T waves) pertaining to the direction of electrical signal propagation through the heart at various stages of the cardiac cycle.
+Variations in these characteristic waveforms' morphology, orientation and frequency can indicate various cardiac conditions, such as arrhythmias and ischemic heart disease, among others.
+Computer-aided ECG algorithms that process, interpret and autonomously diagnose cardiac abnormalities have emerged as powerful tools to support manual diagnosis by specialists.
+The QRS complex, which represents ventricular depolarization, is the most prominent waveform in the ECG and the easiest for algorithms to detect due to its high amplitude.(do Vale Madeiro et al., 2019) Accurate and reliable algorithmic detection of the QRS complex is crucial as it serves as the basis from which: (a) other characteristic waveforms (P & T waves) in the ECG can be identified, and (b) critical diagnostic parameters can be derived.
+The efficient and accurate extraction of the latter is essential as such information acts is the foundation from which more complex algorithms can be constructed.
+For instance, beat to beat (R-R) intervals are obtained by measuring the time between correctly detected QRS signals and can be used to calculate heart rate (HR), heart rate variability (HRV) and act as an input for arrhythmia detection algorithms.